 Age-Friendly Massachusetts Action Plan

-NEW: Read the Commonwealth of Massachusetts year two progress report for ReiMAgine Aging, the Age-Friendly Massachusetts Action Plan which serves as the state’s multiyear plan to make the Commonwealth more age- and dementia-friendly.
+NEW: Read the Commonwealth of Massachusetts year-three progress report for ReiMAgine Aging, the Age-Friendly Massachusetts Action Plan which serves as the state’s multiyear plan to make the Commonwealth more age- and dementia-friendly.

 The Age-Friendly Massachusetts Action Plan serves as the state’s multiyear plan to make the Commonwealth, as a whole, more age- and dementia-friendly.

 Review the plan and give us your feedback.
 We value the important voice of older adults, caregivers, communities, and stakeholders and look forward to reading your suggestions.
 To provide input on the Age-Friendly Massachusetts Action Plan please submit comments online through our online form, or by contacting EOEA by phone at 617-727-7750.